jimburton/scrabble/chapters/Chapter1.md

 model it is as a two-dimensional array.
 The values stored in the array will be `Maybe Tile`s (i.e. either `Nothing` for an empty square, or something like `Just (A,1)` for a square with an 'A' tile on it).

-In many languages we would create an array of arrays, where each element of the outer array is an array representing a row.
+In many languages we would create an array of arrays to achieve this, where each element of the 15-element outer array is a 15-element array representing a row.
 However, Haskell supports true multi-dimensional arrays.
 The `Array` type constructor takes two arguments, the type of indices and the type of elements.

 ```haskell
 import Data.Array